handsomefencer/unstoppable/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+I want participation in this project to be fun for everyone regardless of age, body  size, disability, ethnicity, level of experience, nationality, personal appearance, race, religion, gender identity and expression, or sexual identity and orientation.

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
-include:
+Some of these things make me happy:

-* Using welcoming and inclusive language
+* When you use welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
+* When you write a user story from the perspective of someone with a different pronoun
+* When you understand we all want the same things for ourselves, our families, and other people even if you disagree with the politics of how to get them
+* When you invert and play with stereotypes
+* When you focus on your own privilege and not on what you assume is that in others
+* When you assume everybody has a positive intent
+* When you listen carefully to criticism before accepting or rejecting it
+* When you tell someone what you think they're asking before providing an answer
-* Gracefully accepting constructive criticism
+* When you ask before offering criticism
-* Focusing on what is best for the community
+* When you acknowledge constructive criticism and either accept it or explain why you can not
+* When you accept that sometimes your criticism will be rejected
-* Showing empathy towards other community members
+* When you show empathy towards others
+* When you are positive and supportive of someone's efforts
+* When you assume as little as possible about others
+* When you are cheerful, even if you have to fake
+* When you give genuine compliments to others

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* Unwelcome sexual attention or advances
+* Teasing someone for something that person is sensitive about, or that a reasonable person might guess she is
+* sensitive about.
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic